cehbz/classical-tagger/internal/uploader/README.md

 **Artist Mismatch**
 ```
-Validation error: artist "Name" role mismatch: Redacted has "composer", local has "conductor"
+Validation error: artist "Name" with role "composer" not found in local tags (found with incompatible role)
 ```
 Fix tags with `tag` command or investigate the discrepancy.
+Ensure all Redacted artists are present in local files with compatible roles.

 **Missing Required Fields**
 ```